Thermal noise calibration of functionalized cantilevers for force microscopy: effects of the colloidal probe position: Application to thermal noise calibration of AFM cantilevers

 Once those parameters evaluated, we can compute numerically the eigenvalue $\alpha_1$ and the associated mode shape $\phi_1$, and finally the correction factor $\beta$.
 Note that the resonance frequency distribution of all modes, or their shift with respect to an unloaded cantilever, are also available with this approach.

 In tables \ref{table:punctual} and \ref{table:rigid}, we report a set of computed values for the generic situation defined above, for the 2 models.
-It is interesting to note that in this generic situation, the rigid load model is an approximation of the punctual contact model, and thus monitors to what extent this rigid end approximation is valid.
+Note that in this generic situation, the rigid load model is an approximation of the punctual contact model, and thus monitors to what extent this rigid end approximation is valid.
 We see that for a small offset $\Delta L$ or a large load, values of $\alpha_1$ and $\beta$ differ very little: in the examples reported here, the difference is lower than 1\% as soon as $x_\CP>0.8$ or $R>\SI{20}{\mu m}$.
 In these cases indeed, the rigid end approximation is reasonable, as it concerns only a small fraction of the cantilever (small offset), or because this end part has a very little impact on the dynamics compared to the heavy load.
 Note that the difference on $\beta$ would be more noticeable by measuring in $x_m=1$ instead of $x_m=x_\CP$.
 Of course, when considering higher order modes, the rigid approximation would fail as well.

+The model of our earlier works~\cite{Laurent-2013,Chighizola-2020} corresponds to a bead located at the cantilever end, in $x_\CP=1$, and thus to the first line of both tables.
+The main novelty of the current work is thus in considering the effect of the load setback, when $x_\CP<1$, reported in the next lines of the tables.
+Though the effect of the load is less pronounced on the mode shape ($\alpha_1$ is increasing towards the unloaded value) when $x_\CP$ decreases, the effective stiffness raises significantly ($\beta$ can increase by up to $\SI{20}{\%}$ in the parameter range of the table).
+This is an effect of applying the load closer to the cantilever base, thus shortening the effective length of the cantilever, and increasing its effective stiffness as $1/\Phi_S(x_\CP)\propto x_\CP^{-3}$ (Eq.~\ref{Eqkeff}).
+The framework developed here allows eventually one to be quantitative on the evaluation of the tip-sample interaction force.

-The values of $\alpha_1$ or $\beta$ displayed in tables \ref{table:punctual} and \ref{table:rigid} are specific for the geometry and material of the generic example, and should in general not be used for a specific experiment.
-As many parameters (up to 4) are needed to describe a colloidal probe and the measurement configuration, reference tables are not handy and we provide in Ref.~\onlinecite{Archambault-Scripts-2023} the scripts to compute directly the values of interest (eigenvalue $\alpha_n$, mode shape $\phi_n$, calibration coefficient $\beta$) for experimentalists using colloidal probes.
+The values of $\alpha_1$ or $\beta$ displayed in tables \ref{table:punctual} and \ref{table:rigid} are specific for the geometry and material of the generic example, and should in general not be used for a particular experiment.
+As many parameters (up to 7) are needed to describe a colloidal probe and the measurement configuration, reference tables are not handy and we provide in Ref.~\onlinecite{Archambault-Scripts-2023} the scripts to compute directly the values of interest (eigenvalue $\alpha_n$, mode shape $\phi_n$, calibration coefficient $\beta$) for experimentalists using colloidal probes.
+The value of $\beta=0.817$ for $R=\SI{0}{\mu m}$ and $x_\CP=1$ (no load, measurement at the cantilever tip) is the one commonly found for thermal noise calibrations in commercial AFMs.
+This coefficient should only be replaced by the updated value from the model to have an accurate calibration of the force measurement.